OntoRep/COncORDE/README.md

 In COncORDE project incident information is represented with flexible ontological model that can be served as an intelligent context-aware semantic data store for the Incident related information [1].
 Core concepts of incident model can be categorized with a vocabulary based on EDXL standard that provides various categorizations for concepts such as types of incidents and resources and organization participating it (https://github.com/OntoRep/EDXL).
 Incident model is aligned with PROV-O ontology so that it supprots decision making by modelling by who, by which activity, when and based on which information the decisions was made [2].

 ##Visualization of current status
-This document provides diagrams generated from Enterprice Architect ODM plugin and Protege OntoGraph plug-in, those may not reflect the latest status of vocaubulary.
+This document provides diagrams generated from Enterprice Architect ODM plugin and Protege OntoGraph plug-in, those may not reflect the latest status of vocabulary.
 A visualization of current snapshot of vocabulary can be found from:

 [WEBOWL online visualization of current snapshot of ontology.](http://vowl.visualdataweb.org/webvowl/#iri=https://raw.githubusercontent.com/OntoRep/COncORDE/master/concorde.ttl "WEBOWL visualization")